Tanzanian HMS Projects

 - The outstanding result also means that Tajiri now has the geological critical mass, robustness and market appeal to advance project feasibility, development approvals/permitting and partnering activities.

-- The northern tip of the Tajiri Mineral Resource is situated just 35km south of the established Tanga port facilities - refer Figures 1 and 2.
+- The northern tip of the Tajiri Mineral Resource is situated just 35km south of the established Tanga port facilities - refer Figure 1.

 - The Tajiri resources have been defined through a series of air core drilling campaigns.
 All resources start from surface, with no overburden and contain large coherent higher-grade domains comprising mostly high-value titanium-dominated mineral assemblage, with elevated zones of zircon and almandine garnet.
 Furthermore, several resources remain open along or across strike providing significant opportunities to grow resources further over time.